mehulagg/gitlab/doc/ci/docker/using_docker_images.md

 - Create your own image based on the `super/sql:latest` image.
 - Add the default command.
-- Use the image in job's configuration:
+- Use the image in the job's configuration:

   ```dockerfile
   # my-super-sql:latest image's Dockerfile

   FROM super/sql:latest
   CMD ["/usr/bin/super-sql", "run"]
   ```

   ```yaml
   # .gitlab-ci.yml

   services:
     - my-super-sql:latest
   ```